jonathanpeppers/boots/README.md

 ![AppCenter](docs/AppCenter.png)

-See [`appcenter-post-clone.sh`](samples/HelloForms.Android/appcenter-post-clone.sh) in this repo for an example.
+See [`appcenter-post-clone.sh`](samples/HelloForms.Android/appcenter-post-clone.sh) in this repo for an example of setting up `boots`.
+See the [App Center docs](https://aka.ms/docs/build/custom/scripts) for further detail about custom build scripts.

 ### Cake

-You can use `boots` from a Cake script, which is helpful if you need other logic to decide what needs to be installed.
+You can use `boots` from a [Cake](https://cakebuild.net/) script, which is helpful if you need other logic to decide what needs to be installed.

 ```csharp
 #addin nuget:?package=Cake.Boots